Puerto Ricans in the Vietnam War: Missing in Action

-The NVA forces were driven back after artillery fire and helicopter gunships were called in and Company B returned to its original position.
+The PAVN forces were driven back after artillery fire and helicopter gunships were called in and Company B returned to its original position.
 An extensive ground search was conducted by members of Company B for the two missing soldiers.
-The only body recovered was that of PFC DeLorenzo's, along with the two M60 machine guns.
-A search by two battalions who were brought in to sweep the area of only enemy activity did not produce Acosta-Rosario's body and he was officially listed as Missing in Action.
+The only body recovered was that of DeLorenzo, along with the two M60 machine guns.
+A search by two battalions who were brought in to sweep the area of only enemy activity did not produce Acosta-Rosario's body and he was officially listed as MIA.

-Friendly forces captured documents from the NVA 7th Infantry Division dated August 23, 1968.
+Friendly forces captured documents from the PAVN 7th Infantry Division dated August 23, 1968.
 The documents were analyzed by U.S. intelligence agencies.
-The reports documented that Humberto Acosta-Rosario was in fact captured by NVA forces during the battle near the Ben Cui Rubber Plantation.
+The reports documented that Acosta-Rosario was in fact captured by PAVN forces.
 However, the U.S. military chose not to upgrade his status to Prisoner of War.

 Acosta-Rosario's name was listed in the United States Government's "Last Known Alive" list.
 This list, which was released by the U.S. Government in April 1991, includes missing Americans whom the U.S. believed might have survived their initial loss incident.
 In March 1978, Acosta-Rosario was declared dead/body not recovered based on a presumptive finding of death.

 Acosta-Rosario was posthumously promoted to the rank of Staff Sergeant.
 His name is on panel 47W, line 030 of the Vietnam Memorial Wall in Washington, D.C. and he is also list in El Monumento de la Recordación located in San Juan, Puerto Rico.
 There is a headstone with his name inscribed Plot: MB 0 6 of the Puerto Rico National Cemetery in Bayamón, Puerto Rico.